Free Genealogy: U.S. Military Databases

 Korean War

-Korean War Databases: Search the Killed in Action / Missing in Action database and the Remembrance Family and Friends database
+Korean War Databases: Search the Killed in Action / Missing in Action database and the Casualty Database.

 The Korean Honor Roll database of the American Battle Monuments Commission.